siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Gravity as Refraction.md

 scalar read in two complementary ways: shell density on the one hand, cumulative weak-field potential on the other.

+That compact scalar reduction is not the whole story for every organized aggregate.
+It is the correct leading description for a roughly compact, mixed, and orientation-averaged body.
+An extended rotating galaxy is different: its vector first moment can cancel while an anisotropic stress survives.
+In that case the additional inward load commonly attributed to dark matter belongs, in this framework, to the organized stress of the galactic transport itself rather than to additional unseen matter.
+The structural source of that extra galactic load is therefore shape and organized transport, not a second substance.

 ## Refraction by the mass-potential